Last reviewed: July 2026

 Do I have to disclose unpermitted work?

 Yes.
-Florida case law, specifically Johnson v.
+Florida case law, in practice Johnson v.
 Davis, requires sellers to disclose any known material defects that affect property value.
 Unpermitted work is a material defect, and failing to disclose it exposes you to post-sale lawsuits.

 Can a buyer's lender refuse to finance a home with unpermitted work?